wajudev/MCTG/README.md

   unnecessary to test this part of the project(maybe I should, I might figure out why the HTTP server keeps crashing).
-  Most importantly , my unittests were selected to make sure key parts of the project were functioning. for example, Decks were tested to make sure the correct amount of cards is in there at all times, or that the card inserted in the database has the correct cardType.
+  Most importantly , my unittests were selected to make sure key parts of the project were functioning. for example, Decks were tested to make sure the correct amount of cards is in there at all times, or that the card inserted in the database has the correct cardType or The battle logic works as I have programmed it to.

-# `Unique Features`
+# `Unique / Optional Features `
    - MonsterType or ElementType are randomized if not specified
    - If no Card is offered in trade, the buyer(whoever sends the request) pays 5 coins.
-   - Amount of games won, lost or drawn documented  (Haven't been fully implemented).
+   - Amount of games won, lost or drawn are documented.
+   - Last logged In, exists in database.
+   - Players ranked by Elo on scoreboard.
+   - Win/Loss Ratio implemented

 # `Time Tracking`

-  The time invested in this project was significantly high, this was expected due to reasons like lack of programming experience in JAVA etc.
+  The time invested in this project was significantly high, this was expected due to various reasons e.g. lack of programming experience in JAVA prior to this course etc.
-  However for the most part, there was a lot spent on being in a constant state of confusion as to how everything was to be built and my initial approach is different to the one of the current version.
+  However for the most part, there was a lot spent on being in a constant state of confusion as to how everything was to be built.
+Comparing my initial approach to the current version, one will see how much was changed.

-  The time spent on this project is estimated to be 80hrs
+  The time spent on this project is estimated to be **92hrs**

+# `Lesson Learned`
+  - The best way to learn a programming language is by practising and writing more code, my knowledge/Skills in JAVA has significantly increased due to this project.
+  - Test!
+Test!!
+Test!!!